rki-mf1/CoverageAnomalyScanner/README.md

 If the steps above compile successfully there should be a binary `tdf` in your working directory.

-[Advanced build] If you have a clone of htslib available already and its archive (_libhts.a_) built then you can omit the `--recursive` flag when cloning the github repository.
+[Advanced build] If you already have a clone of one or multiple submodules available and don't want to download them again then you can omit the `--recursive` flag when cloning the github repository.
 In this case make sure to adjust the paths in the CXXFLAGS and LDLIBS variables within the Makefile.
+E.g. for htslib you have to manually set the path to its archive (_libhts.a_).